Quantitative methods are often used, such as for example optimization, simulation, statistical analysis and geographical analysis.

 The research is performed together with end users like emergency call centers, fire and rescue services, emergency medical services, municipalities, county councils and government agencies, volunteer organizations and industry.
 We have a close cooperation with the Centre for Teaching & Research in Disaster Medicine and Traumatology (KMC), and also with other national and international universities and research institutes, e.g. Norwegian University of Science and Technology (NTNU) and University of Twente.
 Some of our partners are listed at the CARER website.

-We acknowledge support from the Swedish Civil Contingencies Agency (MSB), Vinnova, SOS Alarm, Carmenta and Norrköping municipality.
+Some of our current and former financiers are the Swedish Civil Contingencies Agency (MSB), Vinnova, SOS Alarm, Carmenta and the municipality of Norrköping.